Scott's 50s Biography

 A. Health: current & immediately foreseeable health status,

-If reasonably healthy all travel may be available including my SIT (solo independent traveler) travel.
-If health issues, even the worst case handicapped can do Big Bus Touring & Cruising.
-IOWs, you can tailor foreign travel to your capabilities [pplk" ]
+- If health issues, even the worst case handicapped, may do Big Bus Touring & Cruising.
+IOWs, you can tailor foreign travel to your capabilities

-B. Comfort required: If wealthy enough, you can travel at the Brad Pitt level, if not you can do as I do, 'Close to the ground and in the dirt.'
+B. Comfort level required: If wealthy enough, you can travel at the Brad Pitt level, if not, you can do as I do, 'Close to the ground and in the dirt.'
 The full range is available.

-Anecdote: My sister: once, I offered my sister & husband Alaskan Coast Cruise tickets, but when she insisted that she had to have an outside cabin with ocean view, I retracted my offer.
+Anecdote: My sister: I once offered my sister & husband an Alaskan Coast Cruise tickets, but when her ego insisted that she had to have an outside cabin with an ocean view, I withdrew my offer.

-C. Sense of Adventure: Depending on factors 1 & 2 above you can travel at whatever level of adventure pleases you from cushy cruise ship deck chairs to mountain treks through China's rice terraces.
+C. Sense of Adventure: Depending on factors A & B above, you can travel at whatever level of adventure pleases you from cushy cruise ship deck chairs to solo mountain treks through China's rice terraces. (ytlk: Longi Rice Terraces, China)

-D. Financial ability: If Brad Pitt - no issue.
-Somewhere between Brad & I, ... you must find your financial travel niche.
+D. Financial Means: If wealthy -- no issue.
+Somewhere beneath Brad Pitt, ... you must find your financial travel niche.
 It's not about the money.
-It's about the experience.
+It's about the experience you crave.

-If not Brad, adjust your finances to match a travel mode (SIT), trip length, etc. so you do some foreign travel.
+If not Brad, adjust your finances to match a travel mode, guided or free independent travel, trip length, hotels or hostels/guest houses, etc., BUT please, do some foreign travel.

 Don't presume, "It can't be done."